BreanneP/custom-emails/README.md

 # Custom Emails Program

 ## About
-This program will read all the events saved on a Google Calendar you have access to and send those events in an email to anyone you want.
+This program will mass-create draft emails to different users each with unique file attachments and/or unique custom fields.

 ## Access Instructions
 * Only has to be done one time when setting up